 Every chess player wants to play the game well and be on a long winning streak.
 World Champion Magnus Carlsen has one of the longest streaks at 125 games unbeaten.
-Although this milestone does takes a lot of experience and skills, you should note that it is not very challenging as it sounds.
+Although this milestone does takes a lot of experience and skills, you should note that it is not as challenging as it sounds.

 But how can someone achieve this desire?
 Relax!
 This article is meant to hugely help you understand every technique of winning chess every time.